Notropis chalybaeus

 Ironcolor shiners are listed as Endangered in Pennsylvania, where it may be extirpated, and Special Concern in New York.
 It is classified as Vulnerable by the American Fisheries Society.
 There may only be two disjunct populations remaining in New Jersey.

-In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended an Endangered status for this species, but no formal rule proposal has been filed to date.
+In 2016, the New Jersey Endangered and Nongame Advisory Committee recommended an Endangered status for this species.
+In January 2025, the rule proposal for upgrading the species status was finally adopted.

 Text written by Michael J. Davenport in 2016.